 February 2020

 Field Organizer Yaritza Perez participated in a panel discussion titled Civic Action for Clean Air during the Rollins College 15th Annual Summit on Transforming Learning.
-She spoke about how air pollution affect Latinx communities across the state and what activists of all ages can do to help solve the problem.
+She spoke about how air pollution affect Latino communities across the state and what activists of all ages can do to help solve the problem.

 January 2020